nephen/blog-old/arrange/about.md

 You can find the source code for the Jekyll new theme at [jekyll-new](https://github.com/jglovier/jekyll-new),the source code for Jekyll at [jekyll](https://github.com/jekyll/jekyll)

-You can find the source code for this blog theme if you like it at [nephen.github.io](http://www.github.com/nephen/nephen.github.io)

 More personal information please look up the [contact](/contact) page

 <hr>